opulencephp/docs/view-functions.md

 ```

 <h2 id="rdev-functions">RDev Functions</h2>
-RDev supplies some built-in functions:
+RDev supplies some built-in functions in the view library:
 * `charset()`
   * Returns HTML used to select a character set
   * Accepts the following arguments: